 The lifespan of carpet in a child's bedroom

-Final Advice From Flooring Professionals for Kids’ Rooms
+Final Advice for Choosing Kids’ Room Carpet

-• Pick stain-resistant carpets that clean easily without special products.
+• Pick stain-resistant materials that clean easily.

 Haniye Ayanmanesh's avatar